 Current Status: Blue sucker was state listed as endangered in New Mexico in 1976.
 The species has declined throughout much of its native range (Moss et al., 1983; NatureServe 2007).
+They are listed as either species of greatest conservation need, threatened, endangered, or presumed extirpated in 19 of the 23 states that contain their historical distribution (Steffensen et al. 2015; Acre et al. 2021).
 In recent decades in New Mexico, it was regularly found in the Pecos River only between Brantley Dam and Avalon Reservoir, a 15-km river reach, whereas it was rare in the Black River and the Pecos River downstream of Avalon Dam (Zymonas and Propst 2008).
-Populations of blue sucker have drastically declined since 2002 as a result of recurring outbreaks of toxic golden algae downstream from Brantley Lake.
+Populations of blue sucker have drastically declined since 2002 as a result of recurring outbreaks of toxic golden algae Prymnesium parvum downstream from Brantley Lake.
 Blue sucker is likely extirpated from the Pecos River, and it is unknown if individuals in the Black River comprise a self-sustaining population.
-Sampling in 2012, 2013, and 2020 suggest that the Black River population persists in extremely low densities (Caldwell 2013, Hatt 2021).
+Sampling in 2012, 2013, 2020, and 2023 suggest that the Black River population persists in extremely low densities (Caldwell 2013, Hatt 2021, Thompson 2024).

-Threats: Range fragmentation by dams, loss of high-velocity habitats, contaminants, stranding in canals, and toxic conditions caused by golden algae Prymnesium parvum are the primary threats to the species in New Mexico.
+Threats: Range fragmentation by dams preventing spawning migrations, loss of high-velocity habitats, poor water quality, stranding in canals, lack of consistent flow, and toxic conditions caused by golden algae are the primary threats to the species in New Mexico.
 Pecos River fish kills attributed to golden algae occurred below Malaga, NM by 1988 (Rhodes and Hubbs 1992) and from Brantley Lake downstream beginning in 2002.
 Toxic conditions have recurred sporadically throughout this reach as recently as June 2021.
 (S. Denny, NMDGF, personal communication).
 Intensified oil and gas development represents an increasing threat to water quality and quantity in the Black River drainage.

 Recommendations: No change in listing status is recommended.
 Permanent flows in the Pecos River between Brantley Dam and Avalon Reservoir should be maintained.
+In recent years, the river has been dried for weeks at a time between Brantley Dam and Avalon Reservoir (J. Hatt, NMDGF, personal communication).
 The causes of golden algae blooms in the lower Pecos River system need to be determined and efforts made to preclude such conditions from occurring in the future.
-Following cessation of irrigation releases, blue suckers in canals of the Carlsbad Irrigation District should be rescued and stocked in the Black River or Pecos River between Brantley Dam and Lake Avalon.
+The Black River above the CID canal generally has better water quality than the lower Pecos River, especially in the Pecos River below Malaga where salinity reaches toxic levels for the Texas hornshell mussel, which is a native mussel that uses blue suckers as host fish (Carman 2007, Zymonas and Propst 2008) The water quality of the Pecos River likely limits suitability for fishes (Zymonas and Propst 2008).
+Following cessation of irrigation releases, blue suckers in canals of the Carlsbad Irrigation District should be rescued and stocked in the Black River.
 A captive propagation effort or identifying wild source populations to facilitate conservation and recovery of blue sucker in New Mexico should be supported.
 Actions to protect the water quality and quantity of the Black River should be promoted.
+Further study on available and adequate habitat in the Black River for all life stages of blue suckers should be conducted to find ideal repatriation locations.
 A state recovery plan should be completed to coordinate and identify actions needed to restore populations.